What to Wear in Osaka, Japan During Summer

 Osaka Castle in Japan with a clear blue sky

 Osaka doesn’t typically experience extreme weather events in May, making it a reliable time for travel.
-The city's parks and gardens are in full bloom, creating beautiful scenic landscapes for you to gaze upon.
-The cherry blossom season may be coming to a close, but you can still enjoy a variety of other flowers and lush greenery without the crush of tourists that descend upon the island during the peak seasonal rush in April.
+The city's parks and gardens are in full bloom, creating scenic landscapes.
+The cherry blossom season may be coming to a close, but you can still enjoy other flowers and lush greenery without the crush of tourists who descend upon the island during the peak seasonal rush in April.

 What to Wear in Osaka?